Letter from the Artistic & Executive Director

 Sea, Soil & Soul: Music follows Nature

 I'm thrilled to present the new 2026 edition of the Rites of Spring festival on the North Fork and East End of Long Island!
-The spring/summer music program will run for six months, from April to September, with more than twenty events bringing music and art to unconventional spaces that engage artists, community and local businesses.
+The spring/summer music program will run for six months, from April to September 2026, with more than twenty-five music events bringing music and art to unconventional spaces that engage artists, community and local businesses.

 Continuing the theme of last year's successful festival, which celebrated the rich maritime and agricultural traditions with their multiple cultures and practices, we've chosen to title the 2026 program Sea, Soil & Soul: Music Follows Nature.